-To avoid the dust entering in the sensors, wich may cause a performance degradation (A30XTA, A30XHA, A30XHTCO, A50 series), the red cover protector should be put on sensors while there is work on progress in that building.
+To avoid the dust entering in the sensors, wich may cause a performance degradation (A30XTA, A30XHA or A30XHTCO), the red cover protector should be put on sensors while there is work on progress in that building.

 Once everithing is operational, all covers from all sensors SHOULD BE REMOVED, otherwise they will not work properly or not work at all.